1homas/RADNADS/ReadMe.md

 Limitations:

 - all simulated requests will come from the same source IP and therefore appear in ISE as a single network device becasue the `radclient` utility has no option to specify different, local, virtual, host IPs
+- while you may use Python's asyncio to create 100's (1000's?!?) of concurrent operations, beware that the use of the underlying `radclient` utility requires the use of OS file descriptors for stdin/stdout which have a default limit of 256.
+If you see `Too many open files` errors, this is root cause and you will need to throttle your concurrent requests with `radclient` and/or increase the number of available file descriptors.

 ## Installation